anthonylst6/thesis/README.md

 ### plot_comp_means_given_layer_and_type

-Suppose we were interested in analysing differences in the means for the hourly change in variables ("dvars") at the surface ("sfc"), in a region of Central America ("ca"), with default region extents manually defined in the `calc_funcs.py` script.
+Suppose we were interested in analysing differences in the means between two separate periods for the hourly change in variables ("dvars") at the surface ("sfc"), in a region of Central America ("ca"), with default region extents manually defined in the `calc_funcs.py` script.
 Specifically, we are interested in differences in means computed over daytime hours from 0800 to 1500 ([8,9,10,11,12,13,14,15]) and the wet season from May to October ([5,6,7,8,9,10]), between the periods from "Jan-2003" to "Dec-2007" and "Jan-2016" to "Dec-2020".
 Then we would use the following code:

 <details>
   <summary>plot_comp_means_given_layer_and_type</summary>

-  After importing the `plot_funcs.py` script as a module with name `pf` using the `importlib` library:
+  After importing the `plot_funcs.py` script as a module with name `pf`:

   ```python
   pf.plot_comp_means_given_layer_and_type(